pablo-abc/uvu-expect/README.md

 #### .property

 Asserts that the object provided contains a property with the supplied name.
 Every assertion done after this will be done on the value returned from the property.
+You can use a string with dot notation (e.g. `a.b.c.1`) if you add `.nested` before.

 ```javascript
 const testObj = {